|

 'The Great Farewell' is the perfect title because it's so appropriate

-to my memories of the great response of the fans at my final game.
+response of the fans at my final game.

 I hope you enjoy it as much as I do.